keyichen313/Reading_Notes/Read03.md

 &nbsp;
 >**_States_**<br>
 files in Git can reside in three main states:
-- Committed: stored in local database
+>> Committed: stored in local database<br>

-- Modified: has been changed but not committed to the database
+>> Modified: has been changed but not committed to the database<br>

-- Stated: flagged a file's changed version to be committed in the next snapshot
+>> Stated: flagged a file's changed version to be committed in the next snapshot<br>

 &nbsp;

 ## History of Git

-**allows non-linear development via multiple branches, support large projects, possessed strong mechanisms preventing corruptions**
+allows non-linear development via multiple branches, support large projects, possessed strong mechanisms preventing corruptions.

 &nbsp;
 ## Getting Started

 ### Download Git

     Git can be installed in three ways:
     1. install as a package